 Bob Olsen, WheelWerksBikes, Crystal Lakes, Illinois: I met Bob 'The Fit Guy' Olsen Haldeman's Wisconsin Camp 2006 (he's the 6th photo down on that report), and wish I'd had the presence of mind to get a bike fit done then.
 I've been trying to catch him coming or going during Arizona Camp but so far, no good!
 Bob expressed some interest in being a dealer for BIke Friday, a bike which, of course, can be made to fit the most hard-to-fit people including petite women.
 How about it Bob?
 Fitting fees start from $100.

 Dr Andy Pruitt at the Boulder Center for Sports Medicine, Boulder, Colorado: he's the doc to the stars like Lance; read his ultracycling creds here.
-He apparently owns a Bike Friday, which is why he appears on our Famous Fridays page, but I've not yet been able to locate one as proof.
+He apparently owns a Bike Friday, which is why he appears on our Famous Fridays page.
 Here's an exchange I had with him this year which might help those with the same experiences:

 Lynette Chiang from Bike Friday here.
 I haven't met you yet, but I've certainly put you on our Famous Fridays page under "those in the know"!
 Ed Pavelka kindly sent me to you ...
 I've been developing a bit of a sore left knee.
 There's pressure diagonally to the right of the kneecap, and then pain behind in the crook of the knee.
 Sometimes that leg feels like it's going to give out if I stand up.
 I often sit cross legged like meditation - largeoly because I am short and chairs don't cater to us.
 Also, my knees crunch when I walk downstairs although there's no pain, just a squelching cartilage sound rather than bone on bone.
 On the inner ankle bone protrusion of the same leg there is also moderate sharp pain.
 I get the feeling you've heard all this before, and wondering if you can suggest anything.
 Attached is a pic of me on my bike last week - I tend to wear my cleats really loose and yes, I wear 'spinning class' SPD shoes.
 If you can tell me what you charge, if you take insurance etc, it would really help.
 Maybe I could wrangle a trip to visit the Bike Friday Club of Boulder this year if absolutely necessary.